LunarZack/LLM-cli/README.md

 # LLM CLI

-A very simple command-line interface for interacting with AI models via OpenRouter's API.
+A very minimal interface for interacting with AI models via OpenRouter's API.

 ## Overview